OfficeDev/office-js-docs-pr/docs/develop/teams-toolkit-overview.md

 # Create Office Add-in projects with Teams Toolkit

 A primary tool for developing Teams Apps is Teams Toolkit.
-You can create Office Add-ins with Teams Toolkit, with the following restrictions:
+You can create Office Add-ins with Teams Toolkit, with the following restrictions.

 - Add-ins created with Teams Toolkit use the [unified manifest for Microsoft 365](unified-manifest-overview.md).
 - Only Outlook add-ins can be created at this time.
 We're working hard to enable support in Teams Toolkit for add-ins to other Office applications and platforms.